 You must be able to visit a local school twice a week for 90 minutes per visit during term time.
 This usually means spending two mornings or two afternoons in a local school each week.

-You will work with the same three children , building up a rapport with them by creating a safe and fun learning environment.
+You will work with the same three children for three academic terms , building up a rapport with them by creating a safe and fun learning environment.
 Our experience has shown us that it can take up to three academic terms for the children to really benefit from your support.
 Of course, you can always stay for longer if you want to help even more children have the best chance in life.

 3. Be a UK resident